menicgiulia/CPIExtract/README.md

 # Interactions extracted from PubChem, ChEMBL, DB and DTC only.
 interactions, db_states = C2P.comp_interactions_select(input_id=comp_id, selected_dbs='pc_chembl_db_dtc', pChEMBL_thres=0, stitch_stereo=True, otp_biblio=False, dtc_mutated=False, dc_extra=False)
 ```

 #### Prot2Comp

 Prot2Comp works similarly, with the exception that both functions only have the following additional parameters, as OTP will retrieve only known compounds interacting with the input protein:

-- `pChEMBL_thresh`: the minimum interaction pChEMBL value required to be added to the output file
+- `pChEMBL_thresh` - the minimum interaction pChEMBL value required to be added to the output file
-- `stitch_stereo`: to select whether to consider the specific compound stereochemistry or group all stereoisomers interactions from STITCH
+- `stitch_stereo` - to select whether to consider the specific compound stereochemistry or group all stereoisomers interactions from STITCH
-- `dtc_mutated`: to select whether also to consider interactions with mutated target proteins from DTC
+- `dtc_mutated` - to select whether also to consider interactions with mutated target proteins from DTC
-- `dc_extra`: to select whether to include possibly non-Homo sapiens interactions
+- `dc_extra` - to select whether to include possibly non-Homo sapiens interactions

 ```python
 # HGNC symbol for Kallikrein-1